fuankarion/Vision17/Lab4-HybridImages/Readme.md

 Where *L* is a low pass filter, and *X1* and *X2* are the input images.
 Notice that the effect depends on the cut-off frequencies *T1* and *T2* of both filters (see figure 5 of the [Hybrid Images paper](http://cvcl.mit.edu/publications/OlivaTorralb_Hybrid_Siggraph06.pdf)).
 Additionally, you may scale the amplitude of one of the images to reduce or increase its impact.
 Play with this parameters to get a good Hybrid Image.

-- Upload the full matlab script used to generate the image to the repository
-- Upload the final image to the repository

 ### Visualization

-In order to simulate how the image will look from different distances we can use a pyramid (see figure at the bottom of http://cs.brown.edu/courses/cs143/proj1/ ).
+In order to approximate how the image would look from different distances we can use a pyramid (see figure at the bottom of http://cs.brown.edu/courses/cs143/proj1/ ).

-- Create such a similar visualization for your image
-- Upload it to the repository

-## Yout Turn
+## Your Turn

 Create a hybrid image based on images from *your own* collections.
 Some ideas are